eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 // Get the number of valid credentials for the document val numberOfValidCredentials = issuedDocument.credentialsCount()

+// Get the initial number of credentials for the document val initialNumberOfCredentials = issuedDocument.initialCredentialsCount()

 // Get a list of all valid credentials for the document val validCredentials = issuedDocument.getCredentials()